who are the county supervisors?

 How do I address the Board at a Board of Supervisors regular meeting?

-Members of the public may address the Board of Supervisors in person on any matter listed on the published meeting agenda when the Board Chair opens the item for public comment.
+Members of the public may address the Board of Supervisors in person on matters listed on the published meeting agenda when the Board Chair opens the item for public comment (exceptions include items such as Introductions, County Department Reports, and Board Member and Staff Reports).
+The Board Chair will call for comments specifically related to Closed Session at the start of the meeting, and prior to the Board convening in Closed Session.

 Agenda items categorized on the Consent Calendar are commonly approved with one motion by the Board.
 If the item you wish to comment on is categorized on the Consent Calendar, you may request the Board move the item to the Departmental portion of the agenda for discussion.
 The Board Chair will ask his or her fellow members of the Board if they wish to move any items from the Consent Calendar prior to calling for a vote.